Pierre-Cng/CAN-PeCAN_device/README.md

 * To send use `cansend can0 456#00FFAA5501020304` for example

 ## Receiving / decoding strategy:
-The CHD will be responsible for one specific CAN channel.
+The PeCAN will be responsible for one specific CAN channel.
 It will be connect to it though a DB9 connector linked to the CANHat.
-A dbc file will be assign to the CHD.
-The package [CAN-CandumpDecoder](https://github.com/Pierre-Cng/CAN-CandumpDecoder.git) will be used with the [candump](https://manpages.debian.org/testing/can-utils/candump.1.en.html) command as the following: `candump -l can0 | py -m CandumpDecoder --channel yourdbcfile`.
-The command will create an output file for the CAN trace and one for the decoded messages.
+A dbc file will be assign to the PeCAN.
+The package [CAN-TcpCanStream](https://github.com/Pierre-Cng/CAN-TcpCanStream) will be used as a service on boot to receive TCP request from the router and execute the associated command.
+For more details please refer to the related repository.

 ## References:
 <https://www.pragmaticlinux.com/2021/10/can-communication-on-the-raspberry-pi-with-socketcan/>